arangodb/spring-boot-starter/demo/README.md

 }
 ```

-To save instances of `ChildOf` in the database we also create a repository for it the same way we
+To save instances of `ChildOf` in the database, we also create a repository for it the same way we
 created `CharacterRepository`.

 ```java